em008/ML-Model-With-UI/README.md

 # ML-Model-With-UI

+For this project a neural network regression model is built using TensorFlow and Keras.
+A simple web application is built using Flask that integrates the model.

 To access the app in an internet browser use this [link](https://em008.github.io/ML-Model-With-UI/).

 To run app locally in a CLI navigate to the directory that contains the app.py and index.html files.